 VWAP is a core component of Tradewink's day trading pipeline:

 • Strategy engine: The VWAP Reclaim and ORB strategies explicitly use VWAP as entry/exit reference points.
+The AI also detects VWAP bounce setups in real time and pairs them with relative volume and opening range breakout context.

 Key Takeaways